Kanakjr/StreamlitResumeGenius/app/resume_md/main.md

 ## Projects

 ##### NewsGenius - GenAI based News Article Generation
-- A GenAI-driven app designed to assist news media publishers by streamlining content creation by leveraging AI capabilities to assist users in tasks such as social media posting, article writing, image generation, summarization, and bullet point creation.
+- A GenAI-driven app designed for news media publishers by streamlining content creation to assist in tasks such as social media posting, article writing, image generation, summarization, and bullet point creation.
 It provides a comprehensive set of tools for enhancing the efficiency of news article production.
 [Demo Video](https://youtu.be/fmH5PAESSxo)

 ##### CryptoVulnerability - Responsible Vulnerability Reporting and Disclosure on Blockchain